SK-Tareen/Getting-Started-Android-Studio/README.md

 # Android Jetpack Compose Application

 This repository contains the source code for an Android application built using Jetpack Compose.
-The app showcases a makeup product catalog with detailed descriptions and ordering functionality.
+The app showcases a makeup product catalogue with detailed descriptions and ordering functionality.
 You can access the Main Activity here: newhw/app/src/main/java/com/example/newhw/MainActivity.kt

 ---